Illinois is the most recent addition to the growing number of jurisdictions in the US that have made the leap to full cannabis legalization.

 The legalization was historic; with the passing of the bill, Illinois became the first state to legalize recreational use through its legislature instead of a citizen-led initiative.

 As the sixth largest state in the US and with a population of 12.7 million, Illinois offers a large addressable recreational cannabis industry that could rival that of Colorado’s — according to a report from cannabis research firm Brightfield Group — once it gets rolling.

-Here at the Investing News Network (INN) we take a look at the growth of the legal cannabis industry in Illinois and explore potential investment opportunities the midwestern state’s cannabis companies have to offer.
+With the launch of recreational cannabis use in the state kicking off the new year, the Investing News Network (INN) takes a look at the growth of the legal cannabis industry in Illinois and explores potential investment opportunities the midwestern state’s cannabis companies have to offer.